 Solicitor vs licensed conveyancer - is there a difference?

 When buying or selling a property, the legal process can be carried out by either a solicitor or a conveyancer.
-So is there a difference, and if so which should you choose?
+Is there a difference and which is better?

 Aren’t they essentially the same?